 Across Europe every year on and around 25 October, historic theatre buildings, as well as institutions and initiatives devoted to our theatre heritage, celebrate the European Historic Theatres Day.

-Inaugurated by PERSPECTIV - Association of Historic Theatres in Europe - the European Historic Theatres Day takes place on 25 October 2019 for the third year.
+Inaugurated by PERSPECTIV - Association of Historic Theatres in Europe - the European Historic Theatres Day took place on 25 October 2019 for the third year.

-Performances, lectures, guided tours and other festivities are taking place to commemorate the day.
-Let us know how you are planning to celebrate!
+Performances, lectures, guided tours and other festivities took place to commemorate the day.
+Let us know how you are planning to celebrate in 2020.
 Post your event on Facebook and share it on the European Historic Theatres Day Facebook page. @europeanhistorictheatresday

 Join in the celebration, mark events, post a story or pictures of your favourite theatres in Europe on social media.
 If you’re at a theatre watching a play, attending a tour, working backstage, or just hanging out – tell everyone why you love your historic theatre.

 Use the tags #European #HistoricTheatresDay #EuropeanHistoricTheatresDay on Facebook, twitter, and Instagram and connect to theatres across Europe.

 On Twitter @visittheatres hosts a live ‘tweetathon’ throughout the day profiling events and activities.

 Take a break, visit a historic theatre in your neighbourhood or one you never visited before – and be part of the European Historic Theatres Day.